 RBC Cash Back Mastercard and RBC ION Visa are the ones that are student-friendly since they are one of the best credit cards in Canada (with no annual fee).
 This type of credit card is best for you if you are on a tight budget with no extra cash for paying between $50 to $120 per month.
 Although they have the same interest rates, they may be worth it since they still offer almost similar benefits or perks to other paid student credit cards.

 #2 Unlimited Cash Back Credit Cards

 If you consider yourself ready to pay your credit card balance in full every month as a student, then you can maximize the potential of a cash back credit card.
-Only the RBC Cash Back Mastercard offers unlimited cash back rewards on your purchases, whether for groceries or pre-authorized bill payments.
+Only the RBC Cash Back Mastercard offers unlimited cash back rewards on purchases, whether for groceries or pre-authorized bill payments.
 You can earn up to 2% cash back, and you don’t need to keep a record of rewards since they will be transferred automatically to your account.
-Once deposited, you can use them to pay for any of your credit card balances, groceries, or merchandise at your favourite store.
+Once deposited, you can use them to pay for your credit card balances, groceries, or merchandise at your favourite store.

 #3 Travel Rewards Credit Cards

 Being a student who constantly travels is not only time-consuming but also expensive.
 You have to pay for land transportation or even need to book a flight right after a week-long school break.
 With RBC, you don’t need to spend so much money on travelling.
 You can use one of their student credit cards to earn Avion points or WestJet dollars for a free one-way or round-ticket flight.
 The reward rate depends on the credit card and how much you spend on everyday purchases.
 The following are the ones that offer travel rewards programs.

 - RBC ION Visa – $0 annual fee